Light the Lanterns - Mystery Song

 Artifice of the Original Demo Tape, circa 1968.

 In the mid 1980s, an L.A. teenager came upon a box of cassette tapes in a cupboard, in an abandoned office.
 He took them home and gradually listened through them all.
 He later explained he did nothing with them until around 2000, when he digitised all his old tapes to mp3.
-That's when he threw out the tape.
-He then did nothing further with them until he uploaded just one of the songs to YouTube in Sept 2019 "for a bit of fun and curiosity".
+That's when he threw out the original tape.
+He then did nothing further with them until he uploaded just one of the songs (what fans subsequently called Light the Lanterns, or Illumination Night, or Legacy) to YouTube in Sept 2019 "for a bit of fun and curiosity".

 At that time, some 34 years after finding it, he told the online community:

-"I found it in a box of tapes, in a cupboard, in an abandoned office in LA.
+"I found it in a box of tapes, during my teens, mid 80s, in a cupboard, in an abandoned office in LA.
 I don't remember exactly what year or the address.
 It had something like 'Demo - Listen Today' written on it".

-In 2024 -- yeah, some 40 years after he found the cassette -- I made a last ditch effort to find out more about the tape's origins.
+In 2024 -- yeah, some 35-40 years after he found the cassette -- I made a last ditch effort to find out more about the tape's origins.
 I had a personal email exchange with the guy, and I believe he is totally sincere and his story is authentic.
-These were his final words on the matter:
+Joseph's final words to me on the matter:

 "I honestly know nothing more about it than I have already said to the online communities.
 Even if the song's artist isn't identified, it's nice to know their work has found an appreciative audience, which it has always deserved and I imagine it never had in its time.
 And it enriches people's lives, its mysteries only empowering its magic.
 I wish I had more information but I don't.
 Sorry."